Southwest flight canceled? Here’s what you can do

 The problem, according to Southwest, is the areas that saw the worst weather are most dependent on the airline.
 “We were fully staffed and prepared for the approaching holiday weekend when the severe weather swept across the continent, where Southwest is the largest carrier in 23 of the top 25 travel markets in the U.S.,” the airline said.

-Southwest confirmed Tuesday that while it works “to recover our operation,” it will be flying only about one-third of its schedule “for the next several days.”
+Southwest confirmed that while it works “to recover our operation,” it will be flying only about one-third of its schedule “for the next several days.”
+In a statement released Tuesday evening, CEO Bob Jordan said they hope to have their schedule “back on track before next week.”

+“The tools we use to recover from disruption serve us well, 99 percent of the time; but clearly, we need to double down on our already existing plans to upgrade systems for these extreme circumstances so that we never again face what’s happening right now,” Jordan added while apologizing for the widespread problems with Southwest flights.

 So what can you do if your Southwest flight was canceled?